Skip to main content

 3. MPOB (Malaysian Palm Oil Board) monthly data — palm oil stock and production figures that drive the entire vegetable oil complex

-Signal Summary
+Research Summary

 Soybean oil in April 2026 is a commodity in transition.
 The renewable diesel demand surge that defined 2022-2024 has moderated, and trade war dynamics are adding supply pressure to the US market.
 Global vegetable oil markets are well-supplied.
 The downside appears limited by soybean oil’s essential role in food production, but the upside catalysts that drove the recent bull run have faded.
 This is a market waiting for the next policy or weather shock to establish direction.

-Run the full scenario analysis for soybean-oil in the Scenario Simulator
+Run the full scenario analysis for soybean oil in the Scenario Simulator

 Share X / Twitter LinkedIn Email

-Methodology
+Methodology footnote

 How to read this Impact Map

-CommodityNode Signal Reports combine directional sensitivity, supply-chain structure, category overlap, and linked thematic context.
-Treat the percentages and correlations as research signals designed to accelerate deeper diligence, not as financial advice.
+CommodityNode Research Reports combine directional sensitivity, supply-chain structure, category overlap, and linked thematic context.
+Treat the percentages and correlations as research indicators designed to accelerate deeper diligence, not as financial advice.
 Read our full methodology.

 Stay Informed

-Weekly Commodity Signal Digest
+Weekly Commodity Research Digest

-Every Monday: the 3 most actionable commodity signals, biggest supply disruptions, and key events to watch.
+Every Monday: the 3 most important commodity risk moves, biggest supply disruptions, and key events to watch.
 Free, no spam.

 No spam.
 Unsubscribe anytime.

-✓ Weekly signals ✓ Disruption alerts ✓ Key events calendar
+✓ Weekly research notes ✓ Disruption alerts ✓ Key events calendar